-Most students will study 9 GCSE subjects.
+Most students will study 10 GCSE subjects.

-This booklet has a page dedicated to each GCSE subject, explaining what each course involves in more detail.
+This booklet has a page dedicated to each subject, explaining what each course involves in more detail.

-Students will be asked to make a first and second choice.
-Wherever possible, students will be granted their first choice.
+Students will also be asked to make a reserve choice.
+Wherever possible, students will be granted their first choices.
 However, the courses will only run if they are a viable option, and there are many issues that may affect this.

 "Education is the most powerful weapon which you can use to change the world."

 Nelson Mandela